 If f(x + s) < f(x), then x = x + s.

 These four steps are repeated until convergence.
 The trust-region dimension Δ is adjusted according to standard rules.
 In particular, it is decreased if the trial step is not accepted, i.e., f(x + s) ≥ f(x).
 See and for a discussion of this aspect.

 Optimization Toolbox solvers treat a few important special cases of f with specialized functions: nonlinear least-squares, quadratic functions, and linear least-squares.
 However, the underlying algorithmic ideas are the same as for the general case.
 These special cases are discussed in later sections.

 In a minimization context, you can assume that the Hessian matrix H is symmetric.
 However, H is guaranteed to be positive definite only in the neighborhood of a strong minimizer.
-Algorithm PCG exits when a direction of negative (or zero) curvature is encountered, i.e., dTHd ≤ 0.
-The PCG output direction, p, is either a direction of negative curvature or an approximate (tol controls how approximate) solution to the Newton system Hp = –g.
-In either case p is used to help define the two-dimensional subspace used in the trust-region approach discussed in Trust-Region Methods for Nonlinear Minimization.
+Algorithm PCG exits when it encounters a direction of negative (or zero) curvature, that is, dTHd ≤ 0.
+The PCG output direction p is either a direction of negative curvature or an approximate solution to the Newton system Hp = –g.
+In either case, p helps to define the two-dimensional subspace used in the trust-region approach discussed in Trust-Region Methods for Nonlinear Minimization.